adepreis/global-warming-3d/README.md

 ---

-### Run the latest version
+## Run the latest version

-Execute the last .jar file genarated as a standalone application using :
+Execute the last .jar file generated as a standalone application using :

 `java -jar global-warming-3d.jar`